 In the event of an over-award due to eligibility or enrollment, the student's account is adjusted and funds are returned to TSAC.
-The Associate Director is responsible for the return of funds if adjustments are made.
+The Assistant Director of State Programs or the Associate Director is responsible for the return of funds if adjustments are made.

 Documentation received concerning TSAA awards is kept electronically as well as certain specific documentation kept on hand in locked filing areas.
-The Associate Director creates a spreadsheet on her hard-drive to regularly compare with E-Grands and the Business Office.
+The Assistant Director of State Programs creates a spreadsheet on her hard-drive to regularly compare with E-Grands and the Business Office.
 Funds are reconciled per term.